 ‘Partial relief’ is when your annual property income is more than £1,000 and you need to submit a tax return, but you decide to claim the tax-free allowance against your income instead of deducting expenses or using any other allowances.

-Whether this is more efficient or not depends on how much you might be able to claim as an expense.
+Whether this is more efficient or not depends on the total amount you might be able to claim as expenses.
 If you have £1,200 of allowable expenses, then offsetting these against your tax bill offers a larger reduction than using the £1,000 allowance.
 If you have £600 of expenses, then claiming the allowance will be more tax efficient!

 In general you can claim the property allowance against your rental income if you own the property as an individual (rather than as a company or other business structure), and you’re not claiming expenses for it.
 It’s probably easier to explain the very specific circumstances in which you are not allowed to claim the property allowance.
 This includes if you receive property income from: